 If you’re still not convinced that you should read books to master the English language, listen to what Luca has to say about it:

-There you go, I hope that this article on the best books to read to learn English has been helpful to your learning endeavors.
-If you wish to become an English learner, it is important to stay active within a learning community.
+We hope that this article on the best books to read to learn English has been helpful to your learning endeavors.
+If you wish to become an English learner, it’s important to stay active within a learning community.
 What about you all, have you already read your first book in English?
 Let us know in the comments section below which books you’ve conquered.
 Or what’s holding you back from starting to read a book?